seanox/xml-micro-exchange-java/manual/configuration.md

       </td>
       <td>
         TODO:
         Relative paths are based on the current working directory.
+If no path is specified, the current working directory is used for data output.
       </td>
     </tr>
   </tbody>